Author interview: Rosanna Ley

 I began by reading about it.
 I read lots on the Internet and several great books including Pat Willard’s ‘The Secrets of Saffron’.
 People have become incredible passionate about saffron and I wanted to know why.
 Once I knew more about its history and how it has been used, past and present, I visited a saffron farm in the foothills of the Atlas mountains to learn more.
 I then contacted Dr Sally Francis who runs a saffron farm in Norfolk.
 She gave me lots of helpful advice.
 I started tasting various foods cooked with saffron and about the only thing I haven’t done is grow my own!
 My favourite dish cooked with saffron is actually a Persian chicken curry which is quite complex and uses a lot of different spices but the saffron shines through.
 It gives a lovely colour to the dish.
 For my local launch party I made 106 saffron cakes!

-All of your novels are set in beautiful locations around the world; did you visit them all as part of your research and where is your favourite place to visit?
+All of your novels are set in beautiful locations around the world; did you visit them all as part of your research and where is

 Yes, I always visit; you need to capture the full flavour, I think, and there’s no substitute for spending time there.
 Unexpected things happen too and you can put those in the book!
 It all adds to the authenticity – hopefully!
 Italy is my favourite place, so I would have to say Sicily, but Burma was an incredible experience and I loved the warmth and sensuality of Morocco.
 Fuerteventura is a favourite place for me to go to write – my husband and I have spent a lot of time there so that’s special too.